andrewtron3000/embedded-ml/README.md

 at Carnegie Mellon University by the folks who brought you the [2006 ICFP programming contest](http://www.boundvariable.org).
-This project contributes two backend code generators for C and Forth allow the compiler to take on a new role for functional programmers wanting to target small machines.
+This project contributes two backend code generators for C and Forth that allow the compiler to take on a new role for functional programmers wanting to target small machines.
 The compiler can only currently target 32-bit machines; however it has been used to compile several fairly large applications, including: